wooey/Wooey/README.md

 7. [Usage with S3/remote file systems](#s3)
 8. [Script Guidelines](#script-guide)

-Djangui is designed to take scripts implemented with a python command line argument parser (such as argparse), and convert them into a web interface.

-This project was inspired by how simply and powerfully [sandman](https://github.com/jeffknupp/sandman) could expose users to a database.
+The project was inspired by how simply and powerfully [sandman](https://github.com/jeffknupp/sandman) could expose users to a database and by how [Gooey](https://github.com/chriskiehl/Gooey) turns ArgumentParser-based command-line scripts into WxWidgets GUIs.
+Originally two separate projects (Django-based djangui by [Chris Mitchell](https://github.com/Chris7) and Flask-based Wooey by [Martin Fitzpatrick](https://github/mfitzp)) it has been merged to combine our efforts.

-It was also based on my own needs as a data scientist to have a system that could:
+Both of our tools were based on our needs as data scientists to have a system that could:

-    1. Autodocument my workflows for data analysis (simple model saving).
+    1. Autodocument workflows for data analysis (simple model saving).
     2. Enable fellow lab members with no command line experience to utilize python scripts.